nyxx-discord/nyxx_lavalink/.github/PULL_REQUEST_TEMPLATE.md

 ## Connected issues & potential other potential problems

-If changes are connected to other issues or are affecting code in other parts of framework (e.g. in main package or any subpackage) make sure to link and describe where and why problem could be present
+If changes in PR are connected to other issues or are affecting code in other parts of framework (e.g. in main package or any other subpackage) make sure to link issue/PR and describe said problem

 ## Type of change